Dineshs91/youtube-audio/README.md

 Fork this project.
 Navigate to chrome://extensions and enable developer mode in chrome.
 Drag and drop the directory you just cloned.
 That's it.
 Hack away.

+## Approach

+_Content script_:
+Downloads the webpage and sends it to background for further processing.
+Once background page sends back a message with the audio link, youtube's video element is removed from the page and the custom video element (Which plays audio) is embedded along with the thumbnail of the corresponding video.

+_Background page_:
+Takes care of downloading the manifest by decrypting signatures first.
+It chooses the best audio available and sends a message to content script.

 ## Caveats
 This extension tries to play the audio.
 It it's not able to do so, then the actual video is played, hence no interference.